Macquarie University logo

 On successful completion of this unit, you will be able to:

-4. Assess the grammar required for the translation of simple Latin texts
+- Demonstrate developing understanding of the grammar required for the translation of Latin texts appropriate to beginner’s level

-5. Explore relevant grammatical and lexical reference tools
+- Explore and appraise relevant translations using ML tools, including generative AI and other online grammatical and lexical reference tools

-• This unit introduces students of ancient history to study of the Latin language.
+This unit introduces students of history and archaeology to the study of ancient and medieval Latin.
+No previous language study or knowledge of Latin is expected.
 It provides a systematic introduction to the grammar (especially morphology and basic syntax) and vocabulary.
-The unit also aims to help students develop the skills necessary for reading original Latin texts, and explores the significance of Latin for the study of relevant ancient cultures.
+The unit also aims to help students develop the skills necessary for reading original Latin texts and encourages development of highly transferable knowledge and skills in the spoken and written expression of English and engages with Machine-Learning tools including generative AI.

 Explore Macquarie courses.